helixml/helix/charts/helix-controlplane/README.md

 ```

 Then, open it on http://localhost:8888/auth/.
-Once opened, click on "Create realm" and copy the file conents from [realm.json](https://github.com/helixml/helix/blob/main/realm.json).
+Once opened, click on "Create realm" and copy the file contents from [realm.json](https://github.com/helixml/helix/blob/main/realm.json).
 Search for `"5ca0fc03-d625-456e-bca7-8e732309165f"` and change it to a random UUID.
 Then click on "Create".

 Then, update the frontend URL in Keycloak.
 This is used for redirects: